Alexa Collins Poses Seductively In A Fuzzy Crop Top For Latest Instagram Share

-Blond bombshell Alexa Collins thrilled her 1.2 million Instagram followers with her latest share, a sultry double update in which she posed behind the wheel of a sleek sports car.

-The ensemble she wore was from the brand PrettyLittleThing, and Alexa made sure to tag the company’s own Instagram page in the first slide as well as in the caption of the post, in case her followers were interested in any of the pieces.
+Blond bombshell Alexa Collins thrilled her 1.2 million Instagram followers with her latest share -- a sultry double update in which she posed behind the wheel of a sleek sports car.
+The ensemble she wore was from the brand PrettyLittleThing, and she tagged the company's own Instagram page in the post.

-She was perched in the driver’s seat of a car with a sleek black interior, and had a Louis Vuitton bag resting on the passenger’s seat beside her.
-She looked casual yet sexy in a crop top crafted from a fuzzy blue material.
+Alexa was perched in the driver's seat of a car with a sleek black interior and had a Louis Vuitton bag resting on the passenger's seat beside her.
+She looked casual, yet sexy in a cropped sweater crafted from a fuzzy blue material.
 The garment dipped low in the middle and had a twist wrap detail over her chest, drawing attention to her ample assets and showing off just a hint of cleavage.
 A sliver of her toned stomach was visible as well, as the garment ended just below her breasts.

-The piece had long sleeves with a cuff near her slender wrists, and one side of the shirt had slipped down her shoulder, adding a seductive vibe to the image.
+The piece had long sleeves with a cuff near her slender wrists, and one side of the sweater had slipped down her shoulder, adding a seductive vibe to the image.
 She paired the top with sweatpants in a darker shade of blue with a hint of an abstract pattern.
-The bottoms were also cuffed at the ankles, and had rhinestone lettering all the way down one side.
+The bottoms were also cuffed at the ankles and had rhinestone lettering all the way down one side.

 Her fans loved the update, and the post received over 4,100 likes as well as 72 comments in just one hour.